-I personally was terrible at growth tactics, growing EchoSign.
+I personally was terrible at many growth tactics, growing Adobe Sign / EchoSign.
 I didn’t know much about anything other than direct sales at the time.
-I’ve learned a lot since.
+I’ve sure learned a lot since.

-However, there were a few things we were early at / good at:
+However, there were a few things I/we were relatively good at early on:

 - Integrations.
 We were in the first batch of apps to integrate with Salesforce on AppExchange, several years ahead of competition.
 We did the same with Box, Zoho, WebEx, NetSuite, SugarCRM, Oracle, Conga, Apttus … basically any app we could find with a reasonably open API.
 In the end, this becomes table stakes.
 Everyone has to do this eventually.
 But if you can get out ahead of the market here, you can get brought into, and win, a lot of deals just because you are the only decent vendor at the table.